BryanHew-IT/Smart-Care-Application/README.md

 Trello Board - Project planning and Tasks https://trello.com/b/ercWl2Vf/mind-lab-trello-sunsetted

-So unfortunately i cannot create another repository and display all files here as its currently linked to BitBucket however will be adding in photos and stuff to show what it looked like
+So unfortunately i cannot link the project to this repo as it is already linked to a BitBucket made for the project, however attached to this repository is all the additional documents which i have access to.